Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-Numerous experiments able to perform searches for mCPs have been approved to run at various accelerators operating today.
 At Fermilab, the international Short-Baseline Neutrino (SBN) Program~\cite{Machado2019}---proposed in 2015~\cite{Acciarri_2015} and granted Stage~1 approval by the US Department of Energy in the same year---can provide several new searches for mCPs.
 Three LArTPC neutrino detectors, each placed at different distances $d$ from the source, comprise the SBN Program: the Short-Baseline Near Detector (SBND), a $112$-ton detector located the closest to the neutrino source ($d~=~110$~m)~\cite{McConkey_2017}; the MicroBooNE detector, a $170$-ton detector located at an intermediate distance from the source ($d~=~470$~m)~\cite{Acciarri_2017}; and the ICARUS-T600 detector, a $760$-ton detector located the furthest from the source~($d~=~600$~m)~\cite{Rubbia_2011}.
 All three experiments have the capacity to provide competitive sensitivities to mCPs that surpass the present limits (for mCP masses in the order of hundreds of MeVs).
 In fact, the MicroBooNE experiment~\cite{Acciarri_2017} has already completed its run (from 2015 to 2021) and could provide new constraints on mCPs in the near future.
 Projected limits on the mass and effective charge of mCPs based on the MicroBooNE liquid argon detector (assuming $1.32 \times 10^{21}$~POT) have been derived in Ref.~\cite{Magill2019}.
 Notably, new constraints (set at the $95$\% CL) are predicted for mCPs with masses in the range from $100 \lesssim m_{\chi} \lesssim 250$~MeV~\cite{Magill2019}.
-Additionally, the authors derived projected bounds on mCPs based on the SBND, which is currently being installed and is expected to start collecting data in 2023~\cite{Crespo_Anad_n_2021}.
+Additionally, the authors derived projected bounds on mCPs based on the SBND, which has been fully installed and commissioned, and has been taking neutrino beam data since summer 2024~\cite{AlvarezGarrote:2024gk}.
 Considering a total data volume of $6.6 \times 10^{20}$~POT collected at the SBND, Magill et al. reported marginal improvements over their estimated bounds for the MicroBooNE experiment, reaching effective charges as low as $\sim10^{-4}\:e$~\cite{Magill2019}.
-In the case of the ICARUS-T600 detector, no projected limits on mCPs have been reported yet.
+While the SBN Program is driven mainly by the low-energy Booster Neutrino Beam (BNB), ICARUS's location also exposes it to a considerable flux of particles from the $120$~GeV high-energy NuMI beamline, and ICARUS has already recorded events from both beams, providing potential sensitivity to higher-mass mCPs with existing or future datasets.
+Despite this, no searches or projections for mCPs have yet been reported for the ICARUS-T600 detector.